All Episodes

 They have their own way of dealing with that.

-Now, normally, let's take a banal example.
+Now, normally, let's take a Babel example.

-And it's a normal thing like that.
+And he's, you know, a normal thing like that.

-And then they are turned over to Italian authorities?
+And then they are turned over to Italian authorities.

 Normal evil.